Milk Industry – Let's Talk About Cows

 What are the Animals Suffering From?

 Throughout the world, the so-called 'dairy' cows share the same fate: to give milk, they give birth to a calf every year.
-The calf is separated from the mother and the cow is milked two to three times a day.
-We find this milk in the fridge, sometimes at ridiculously low prices.
+The calf is separated from the mother, and the cow is milked two to three times a day.
+This milk ends up on supermarket shelves, sometimes at bargain prices.

-To produce as much milk as possible, cows are bred accordingly.
-This has sometimes catastrophic effects on their health.
+To produce as much milk as possible, cows are selectively bred.
+This often has catastrophic effects on their health.
 In Germany and Europe, there is not even a specific law in place that defines how cows are to be kept.
 On too many farms, the conditions in which the animals are kept are totally inadequate.
 For example, only 41.8 % of dairy cows in Germany are put out on pasture.
 In Bavaria, it is even less than 16 %.
-Even outdated tie stalls are still not explicitly forbidden and practised with impunity, especially in southern Germany and Austria.
+The outdated practice of tie stalls is still not explicitly prohibited and is carried out without penalties, especially in southern Germany and Austria.

 What Animals' Angels Does Against it